CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Callbacks.md

 ### Monitoring Tools

-To aid in troubleshooting, utilize the following monitoring tools and endpoints:
+To aid in troubleshooting, use the following monitoring tools and endpoints:

 - **Callback Status Operation**: Use the [/callbacks/statuses](https://developer.cisco.com/meraki/api-v1/get-organization-webhooks-callbacks-status/) endpoint to check the delivery status of callbacks.
 - **Webhook Logs**: Review the [webhook logs](https://developer.cisco.com/meraki/api-v1/get-organization-webhooks-logs/) for detailed information on the delivery and any errors encountered.